taleshenn/taleshenn/README.md

-- 👋 Hi, my nane is @taleshenn , I’m a 47 yo Brazilian learnin a new skill
+- 👋 Hi, my name is @taleshenn , I’m a 47 yo Brazilian learnin a new skill
 - 👀 I’m interested in html, css, javascript, python...
 - 🌱 I’m currently learning html, css, soon javascript.
 - 💞️ I’m looking to a mentor...can I be you mentee?